Relative Cubulation of Small Cancellation Free Products: A complex of groups for and the construction of its development

 \subsection{Small cancellation blow-up}

+The geometry of the factor groups is not reflected in the developed complex $X$.
+We will see how to enlarge $X$ to a new complex $\EG$ that captures the cubical geometry of the factor groups using a construction of Martin and Steenbock \cite[Definition~2.12]{MartinSteenbock} (see also prior work of Martin \cite[Definition~2.2]{Martin:NPC_boundary}).

-Martin and Steenbock construct a new complex $\EG$ from the complex of spaces or blow-up construction \cite[Definition~2.12]{MartinSteenbock} (see also prior work of Martin \cite[Definition~2.2]{Martin:NPC_boundary}) using the cocompact actions of $A$ and $B$ on each of $EA$ and $EB$ where $\EG$ has the added benefit of being a classifying space for $G$.
-In their original construction the actions of $A$ on $EA$ and $B$ on $EB$ are assumed to be proper and cocompact.
-Even so, the proof of \cite[Proposition~2.14]{MartinSteenbock} only uses properness of these actions to show that the action of $G$ on $\EG$ is again proper.
-In particular, when $A$ and $B$ only admit relatively geometric actions on $EA$ and $EB$ respectively, the action of $G$ on $\EG$ is still cocompact, which we record below in Proposition~\ref{EG cocompactness}.
+Let $EA$ and $EB$ denote $\CAT(0)$ cube complexes on which $A$ and $B$ respectively act cocompactly.
+Originally, Martin and Steenbock require that the actions on $EA$ and on $EB$ are also proper in order to conclude that the resulting blown-up space $\EG$ admits a geometric action by $G$.
+Note that the proof of \cite[Proposition~2.14]{MartinSteenbock} only uses properness of these actions to show that the action of $G$ on $\EG$ is again proper.
+In particular, when $A$ and $B$ only admit relatively geometric actions on $EA$ and $EB$ respectively, the action of $G$ on $\EG$ is still cocompact, which we record below in \Cref{EG cocompactness}.

-We summarize key aspects of this construction to establish notation and for completeness.
-The reader should think of $\EG$ as replacing vertices of $X$ with copies of either $EA$ or $EB$ in accordance with the local group.
-In doing this verticies of polygons are blown up to geodesic segments within the vertex space.
-For precise details about the attaching maps that ensure $G$ still acts isometrically on this new space see \cite[Definitions~2.16-2.18]{MartinSteenbock}.
-For our purposes, it is enough to know the existence of a projection $p: \EG \to X$.
-The geometry of $\EG$ is largely determined by the fibers over the vertices of $X$.
-These fibers are:

-The interior of each edge and polygon of $X$ lifts uniquely to an edge or polygon of $\EG$.
-We will refer to $EG_x$ as a \textbf{fiber complex} and $G_x$, its stabilizer, as a \textbf{fiber group}.
-We call the complex $\EG$ the \textbf{blow-up} of the complex of groups.

-Here is a very simple example of this construction: \begin{example} Let $A = \Z,$ let $B = \Z$ and let $G= A*B$.
-Let $EA$ and $EB$ be the standard Cayley graphs for the presentations $\Z\cong\cyc{a_0}$ and $\Z\cong \cyc{b_0}$ respectively.
-The complex of groups in this case is the standard graph of groups presentation for $G=F_2$ and its development is the standard Bass-Serre tree with distinguished vertices $v_A$ and $v_B$ stabilized by $A$ and $B$ respectively.
-Note that $G$ does not act properly on the Bass-Serre tree $T$.
-In this case, the blow-up $\EG$ will be a $4-$valent tree on which $G$ acts properly.

-The space $\EG$ is constructed is as follows: pick distinguished vertices $x_A$ and $x_B$ in $EA$ and $EB$.
-For each vertex $v$ of $T$, let $\EG_v$ be a copy of either $EA$ or $EB$ depending on whether $v$ is in the orbit of the vertex of $T$ stabilized by $A$ or in the orbit of the vertex stabilized by $B$.
-Let $x_v$ be the copy of $x_A$ or $x_B$ as appropriate.
-We now glue together these spaces as follows: for each $a\in A$, there is an edge in $T$ from $v_A$ to $a \cdot v_B$ we connect the vertex $a\cdot x_A\in EA$ to the vertex $x_{a\cdot v_B}\in EG_{a\cdot v_B}$ by an edge.
-Likewise, for each $b\in B$, connect the vertex $b\cdot x_B\in EB$ to $x_{b\cdot x_A}\in EG_{b\cdot x_A}$ (except there should only be one edge between $x_A$ and $x_B$).
-We can then extend these choices equivariantly to obtain a $4-$valent tree. \end{example} In general, we will only have a relatively geometric action on the fiber complexes, so the resulting action on $\EG$ will not be proper.